Cem802/nim/README.md

 The robot repeats steps 1-3 for a number of episodes, gradually learning the Q-values for each state-action pair.

 Over time, the Q-values will converge to the true values, and the robot will learn to choose the actions that lead to the goal.

+## Run locally

+Clone the repository in you local machine and execute the play.py file.
+You can then, after the AI stops learning, play the game in the console.